lists

 AssertionError: Lists differ: [] != [0, 1, 2, 'n']

-it is now empty
+the list is now empty

 green: make it pass